 Once you have a search query that works well for you, copy it from the Google search bar, and paste it into a file you save for future use.
 You can also use your best search queries to set up Google Alerts so that Google will email results to you when they change.

 If you are looking for a job, you must think like a recruiter or employer.
 You need to analyze what words people creating the postings you want commonly use in their postings:

 Most job postings contain the title of the job, so those words should be used in your search.
 If you are searching for a specific job title, be sure to search using the most commonly used version of the job title.

 Different employers and different industries often use their own versions of standard job titles.
 For example, perhaps your current employer calls your job “Member Service Associate,” but most employers use the title “Customer Service Representative” for people doing the work that you do.

 This means that searching for “Member Service Associate” jobs won’t get you the results you need if your target job is really called a Customer Service Representative job by most employers.

-[Related: Identify Your Best Keywords - discover the terms most employers are using in their job descriptions.]
+[Related: Choosing the Best Keywords for Your LinkedIn Profile - discover the terms most employers are using in their job descriptions.]

 You probably want a job in a specific location, so the name of that location should be included in your search query.
 Use the words normally used to describe the location, and think about how the location is normally described.
 If you are looking for a job in eastern Massachusetts, south of Boston, try terms like “greater Boston,” “South Shore,” “south eastern MA,” “eastern MA,” “south eastern Massachusetts,” or a list of the city names.